tl-its-umich-edu/spanish-placement-exam/README.md

 repository.
 Public properties are kept with the rest of the files in source control.
 In OpenShift the secure properties are kept in project specific Secrets.
-The secrets volume will need to be mounted as a seperate directory:  E.g. */opt/secrets*.
+The secrets volume will need to be mounted as a separate directory:  E.g. */opt/secrets*.

 In production there will typically be three properties files used: